jcksnmiles/portfolio/README.md

 - Able to prepare comprehensive bug reports and provide clear, concise session summaries.

 **SQL Databases**
-- Proficient in writing complex SQL queries, including subqueries.
+- Familiar with writing SQL queries, including:
-- Familiar with using aliases, wildcards, and understanding the distinctions between joins and unions for effective database querying.
+   - SELECT, WHERE, COUNT, JOINs, ORDER BY, GROUP BY, Sub-Queries
+   - Arithmetic, Comparison, and Logical Operators

 **HTML, CSS, and JavaScript Basics**
 - Basic understanding of HTML, CSS, and JavaScript, with the ability to analyze and test front-end components.